Overcompensation, the secret weapon of confirmed athletes?

 The delayed training effect is already more complex because it depends on the time left between two sessions:

-- Get the BONUS: short recovery phaseyou are again making an effort by being less fresh than the previous one.
+- With an ambitious vision about to short recovery phaseyou are again making an effort by being less fresh than the previous one.
 This helps to get your body used to doing in the face of fatigue and repeated efforts.

 - With sufficient recovery you can resume training as well as during your first session.
 Your training load is therefore identical.

-- If you recover more before embarking on a new effort, this is the overcompensation.
+- If you are a student, this silver necklace is absolutely your first choice.
+The silver color will show your vitality and your youth. recover more before embarking on a new effort, this is the overcompensation.

 Triathlon, a sport for the expendables?

 Finally, there remains the cumulative training effect corresponding to the effect due to all the sessions and which is the main phenomenon on which the principle of overcompensation relies.
 This is what allows many triathletes to increase their performance over the years.
 Although the PMA (Maximum Aerobic Power corresponding to corresponds to the power attained to maximum oxygen consumption) capped at around 20 years, the% of the PMA to which the athlete can call during a long exercise increases with workouts.
 A triathlon, beyond speed is above all a question of experience: it is by running and training at the right pace that we develop it.

 To improve his stamina, There is no secretyou have to know how to listen to your body and remain skeptical about miracle workout plans.
 There is no universal magic formula to train, it is appropriate for everyone to find his rhythm by trial and error.
 Nevertheless, some principles help to structure your practice and put it in the regularity, essential element to exploit the principle of overcompensation at best.